 We investigate the notion of an explanation for a plan of MMP, based on visualization of the plan as a short sequence of images representing time segments, where in each time segment the trajectories of the agents are disjoint, clearly illustrating the safety of the plan.
 Presenting the plan in this way makes it very easy for a human to recognize the plan is collision free because recognizing line intersections happens very early in the cognitive process.
 Giving MMP algorithms the ability to explain their solutions to humans would greatly shorten the trust-gap between motion planning research experts and daily-users of these algorithms, consequentially allowing MMP algorithms to be further utilized within safety-critical systems.

-J. Kottinger, S. Almagor, and M. Lahijanian, “Conflict-based Search for Multi-Robot Motion Planning with Kinodynamic Constraints,” in Int’l Conference on Intelligent Robots and Systems (IROS), Kyoto, Japan, 2022. (to appear)
+J. Kottinger, S. Almagor, and M. Lahijanian, “Conflict-based Search for Multi-Robot Motion Planning with Kinodynamic Constraints,” in Int’l Conference on Intelligent Robots and Systems (IROS), Kyoto, Japan, 2022.

 J. Kottinger, S. Almagor, and M. Lahijanian, “Conflict-Based Search for Explainable Multi-Agent Path Finding,” in Int’l Conference on Automated Planning and Scheduling (ICAPS), Singapore, 2022.